reflectometry/refl1d/doc/getting_started/install.rst

     python -m refl1d.main

-If this fails, then follow the instructions in `contributing`_ to install from the source archive directly.
+If this fails, then follow the instructions in :ref:`contributing` to install from the source archive directly.

 Windows